 - Be a troll, bait or flame.
 This includes deliberately trying to cause an argument by making sarcastic, off-topic, rude or disruptive posts, and discussions.

 - Blackmail and extortion

-- Talking about illegal activities.
-This includes software piracy, “hacks,” “torrents,” game "cracks," and more.
+- Promote or discuss activities that are against the EA User Agreement.
+This includes software piracy, "hacks", "torrents", game "cracks", and more.
 See that happening on the boards?
-Report it directly to moderators or EA Community Manager.
+Report it directly to EA.

 - Posting anything that references adult materials.
 This includes linking to adult-themed mods for games.
 We've got young gamers on here, too.

 - Asking for or giving out CD-Keys/Product Codes.
 Missing the code for your game?
 Head to help.ea.com to contact us.

 - Sharing accounts.
 Sharing accounts will get you banned.